Baha’i Faith and the Bible: Understanding the Differences and Similarities

 Current facts

 Their headquarters are based in Haifa, Israel.
 They are active in over two hundred countries and have five million members.
-Their library consists some two hundred books and tablets mainly written by Baha’is Abdul Baha (Baha’i website).
+Their library consists of some two hundred books and tablets mainly written by Baha’is Abdul Baha (Baha’i website).

 Beliefs